- What is the Gospel of Acts?

 The Gospel of Acts is the Gospel of Jesus Christ according to the book of Acts.
 That is, the Gospel as taught and preached by the Apostles as they went out into the world.
 Both the Gospel of Luke and The Acts of the Apostles were written by Luke who wrote in the introduction, “In my first book O Theophilus (meaning God-seeker), I have dealt with all that Jesus began to do and teach, until the day when he was taken up, after he had given commands through the Holy Spirit to the apostles whom he had chosen.”
 (Acts 1:1-2) Acts is critical since it starts where the Gospel of Luke left off with the ascension of Christ.

-Foundational Gospel Teachings in Acts
+Outline of the Gospel Teachings in Acts

-1. Starting point (elementary doctrine) of Christ
+1. Starting point: (elementary doctrine) of Christ

 Acts 1:3, Acts 2:22-36, Acts 3:13-15, 18-26, Acts 4:10-12.
 Acts 4:24-31, Acts 5:30-32, Acts 5:42, Acts 7:56, Acts 9:20-22, Acts 10:36-46, Acts 11:23, Acts 13:23-24, Acts 13:30-35, Acts 13:36-41, Acts 17:3, Acts 17:30-31